bhaktibuana/mypokemon-tokopedia/README.md

 ## Description

 My Pokemon is a web application to collect pokemon from the list of available pokemon.
 Users can catch pokemon in the pokemon list and give the pokemon a nickname.
-Pokemon that have been caught will be saved and can be viewed on the "My Pokemon" page.
+Pokemon that have been caught will be saved and can be viewed on the "My Pokemon List" page.

 This project can be accessed online at [https://bhaktibuana-mypokemon.netlify.app](https://bhaktibuana-mypokemon.netlify.app) or you can follow this documentation to use locally on your computer.